W-Sho-Sugihara/RB139/study_answers.md

 10, What is `yield` in Ruby?

-`yield` in Ruby is a keyword used in a method definition that calls the implicit block passed into the method. `yield` can accept arguments and pass them into the block and assign them to the block local variable defined it its parameters.
+`yield` in Ruby is a keyword used in a method definition that calls implicit and eplicit blocks passed into the method. `yield` can accept arguments and pass them into the block and assign them to the block local variable defined it its parameters.

 11, How do we check if a block is passed into a method?